Bathing Water Quality – Can I Swim?

 Frequently Asked Questions

-What illnesses can you contract from swimming in contaminated water?
+What illnesses can you contract from swimming or surfing in contaminated water?

-Who should I call if I think I have experienced a reaction?
+Who should I call if I think I have become unwell after contact with contaminated water?

 Is it safe to swim in or drink contaminated water?